saleemtoure/maktaba/README.md

-# maktaba
+# Maktaba
-Project Test site for a local bookshop
+Testing out a concept i have thought about for a local bookstore that is missing an easy way to display their ekisting inventory